yellowmessenger/documentation/docs/platform_concepts/getting-started.md

 sidebar_label: Yellow.ai
 ---

 Yellow.ai is an advanced cloud-based software platform designed to revolutionize the way businesses build AI bots.
-With our powerful technology, you can create intelligent and highly efficient bots that provide exceptional customer support experiences.
+You can create intelligent and highly efficient bots that provide exceptional customer support experiences.

 By combining the capabilities of AI and human expertise, Yellow.ai empowers you to deliver personalized interactions, automate processes, and streamline customer engagement across multiple channels.

-Yellow.ai offers two options to build powerful bots: **cloud.yellow.ai and app.yellow.ai**.
+Yellow.ai offers two different platforms:

-- **App.yellow.ai** is our **code-based platform**, catering to users who prefer a more hands-on approach.
+- App platform: App.yellow.ai is our **code-based platform**, catering to users who prefer a more hands-on approach.
 It offers a drag-and-drop interface that empowers users with advanced customization options and full control over their bot's behavior.
 This platform is ideal for developers or businesses with specific coding requirements or the need for highly tailored bot functionalities.
 All the new features will only be available on cloud platform.
-- **Cloud.yellow.ai** is our **no-code platform**, designed specifically for those who want to create bots and automate processes without writing a single line of code.
+- Cloud platform: Cloud.yellow.ai is our **no-code platform**, designed specifically for those who want to create bots and automate processes without writing a single line of code.
 With its intuitive interface and user-friendly features, you can easily design and deploy AI bots, regardless of your technical expertise.
 Say goodbye to complex coding and hello to simplicity and efficiency.
 Following are the **additional features** that you can leverage with the [Cloud platform](https://docs.yellow.ai/docs/platform_concepts/engagement/outbound/notification-engine#21-request-information):
     - Accessibility and ease of use
     - Accelerated development workflow
     - Flexibility and agility